andrewk6/dive_log_application/README.md

 # dive_log_application
 An application to use a GUI interface to send dive log data to a MySQL database.
-Uses the PADI dive tables and log from diveforfun.com
+Uses the US Navy No Decompression dive tables and log from diveforfun.com